Castillo de San Marcos

 Finally, in 1738 the Spanish Governor of St. Augustine chartered the settlement of Fort Mose (Gracia Real de Santa Teresa de Mose), the first free community of ex-slaves.
 As long as they declared their allegiance to the King of Spain and joined the Catholic Church, they were free to reside in the fort’s community as free men and women.

-Fort Mose is open Thursday through Sunday from 9:00 am to 5:00 pm; there is no entrance fee.
-There is no standing fort at this site but it is in fact where the first free African settlement in the United States was.
+Fort Mose is part of the Florida State Park System.
+The grounds of Fort Mose are open 9am to 5pm, 365 days a year.
+The visitor center is open 9am to 5pm, Thursday through Monday.
+There is no entrance fee to walk the grounds, but a $2.00 fee to enter the visitors center.
+There is no standing fort at this site, but it is in fact where the first free African settlement in the United States was.
 Park amenities include a trail, boardwalk, picnic area, and a museum.
 They also host frequent free events and reenactments.